ewilliams0305/WebLogger/README.md

     IWebLoggerCommandHandler);
 ```

-All command handlers must reponse to the WebLogger with a Success, Failure, or Error.
+All command handlers must response to the WebLogger with a Success, Failure, or Error.
-The ```ICommandResponse``` type can be implmented and custom reponses can be provided to the WebLogger.
+The ```ICommandResponse``` type can be implemented and custom responses can be provided to the WebLogger.
-A default implmentation is provided in the library with serveral factory methods.
+A default implementation is provided in the library with several factory methods.

 ```csharp
 public ICommandResponse HandleCommand(string command, List<string> args)